 - Dental appliances – appliances like splints aid in reducing damage from grinding and may help to fix the issue.

 Again, all remedies or treatment depends on the underlying cause of loosening teeth.
 You can take necessary measures like practicing good oral hygiene, regular dental checkups, or consuming a nutritious diet (vitamin D and calcium-rich food) to keep your teeth in good health.
 However, if you are concerned about loose teeth or want to improve your oral health, TruCare – cosmetic dentistry in Roswell, GA, is at your service.
+Our location makes us extremely popular among residents of Sandy Springs, Dunwoody, Alpharetta, Marietta, Milton, and Woodstock.
+If you stay in and around these areas, do drop by or contact us to schedule a visit.

 1.Can a loose tooth tighten back up?